 - Deprecated.
 This status or designation is used on frameworks that are no longer current, but standards authors maintain the CASE frameworks to allow crosswalks or associations between older and new frameworks.

 5. Why would standards authors such as states use CASE Network to publish and distribute their official learning standards?

 The CASE Network Registry software can create digital versions of state standards in CASE format and help states avoid the cost of operating their own software for this purpose.
-IMS Global is committed to helping every state publish its standards in CASE format.
+1EdTech is committed to helping every state publish its standards in CASE format.
 The CASE Network Registry is the no-cost publishing option for states and other official standards authors.

 6. Why aren’t official PDFs good enough?